How it works

 One system.
 One job.

-This page explains exactly how Xybern works, the architecture, the 5-stage pipeline, the verification engine, the identity layer, and the provenance vault.
+This page explains exactly how Xybern works, the architecture, the 5-stage authorisation pipeline, the policy engine, the identity layer, and the provenance vault.
 If you are evaluating Xybern for your organisation, this is where to start.

 5